bentodev/bentolang/docs/bento in a nutshell.md

     |]
 ```

-This definition declares the type to be "string", which is a primitive type.
+This definition declares the type to be ```string```, which is a primitive type.
 Primitive types are types that are built into the language and are not explicitly defined in any Bento code.
 Primitive types include standard types commonly found in programming languages, with the meanings a programmer would expect:
 ```
     boolean
     byte